Before travelling to Germany

 For patients from a risk area or an area of variant concern

 - Heidelberg University Hospital confirms the medical necessity and available capacities for treatment.

-- For patients and possibly (one) accompanying person from risk areas who do not show Covid-19 symptoms (see below), a negative test result on Covid-19 for entering Germany is mandatory.
-This test result must not be older than 48 hours when entering Germany and has to be provided to the treating department during the first appointment.
+- For patients and possibly (one) accompanying person from a risk area or an area of variant of concern, who do not show Covid-19 symptoms (see below), a negative test result on Covid-19 is mandatory.
+Further information here.

-- For patients and an accompanying person from risk areas, a digital registration before entering Germany is mandatory: www.einreiseanmeldung.de
+- A digital registration before entering Germany is mandatory: www.einreiseanmeldung.de

 Please note that these requirements refer to legal regulations as well as hospital policies and apply to all patients / accompanying persons from risk areas as a rule.

 - Confirmation of accompanying Persons for International Patients: Heidelberg University Hospital initially issues a confirmation for a maximum of one accompanying person only once per patient (exception: parents for their child, if applicable).

 - If more than one accompanying person is to come to Heidelberg (outside the hospital), the patient or the embassy must clarify this with the relevant authorities (e.g. the Public Office of the City of Heidelberg).
 The UKHD does not issue a confirmation of necessity for additional accompanying persons.
 This also applies if accompanying persons wish to change.